 Compare rates on credit cards, homeowners insurance and automobile insurance since prices for these can vary widely, creating new opportunities for savings.

-Want to know more about a topic in personal finance or financial planning?
-Click on the envelope below and e-mail me with your suggestions and comments.
+Want to know more about how a financial plan could help you?
+Click on the envelope below and e-mail me to set up your next meeting.
 Thanks!

 Required Attribution Because of the possibility of human or mechanical error by Wealth Management Systems Inc. or its sources, neither Wealth Management Systems Inc. nor its sources guarantees the accuracy, adequacy, completeness or availability of any information and is not responsible for any errors or omissions or for the results obtained from the use of such information.
 In no event shall Wealth Management Systems Inc. be liable for any indirect, special or consequential damages in connection with subscriber's or others' use of the content.